 - In a microwave, melt chocolate chips and shortening; stir until smooth.
 Drizzle over cookies.
 Refrigerate until set.
 Store in an airtight container in the refrigerator.

-- Freeze option: Transfer disks to a resealable plastic freezer bag; freeze.
+Transfer unrolled disks to a freezer container; freeze.
 To use, thaw dough in refrigerator until soft enough to roll.
 Prepare, bake and decorate as directed.
-Yield: about 3 dozen.

 1 cookie: 208 calories, 8g fat (5g saturated fat), 24mg cholesterol, 117mg sodium, 33g carbohydrate (21g sugars, 1g fiber), 2g protein.